 “It has always been a special place since the start of my career and I’m glad it remains that way.
 It’s been a tough weekend in difficult conditions.
 It wasn’t a trouble free rally for us, but we managed to make the best of it and came out with maximum points”.

 Runner up Ott Tanak exceeded both his and our expectations in Mexico, heading into the event being first on the road is always a disadvantage on gravel rallies.
-This fantastic result means he remains at the top of the drivers’ standings as the Championship heads back to Europe to the French Island of Corsica for the “rally of a thousand corners” – Tour De Corse.
+This fantastic result means he remains at the top of the drivers’ standings as the Championship heads back to Europe to the French Island of Corsica for the “rally of ten thousand corners” – Tour De Corse.

 Words By Andy Cook – Xlerate